-Low-income households are generally regarded as being at a higher than average risk of falling into arrears and facing the threat of possession actions.
-It is perhaps unsurprising to learn that, in addition to this, the effects of being in arrears are particularly acute for low-income households.
-To example, Nettleton's research indicated that when low-income households experience problems with debt, they are often forced to forego necessities such as food and fuel, especially in households with children where parents have been found to prioritize their children's needs over and above their own.
-It is provides an interesting echo to Warren's argument about the relationships between caring for children and bankruptcy.
-It would appear that households with children are not merely at a greater risk of bankruptcy, but that the effects of debt are more severe in households with
+Low-income households are generally regarded as being at a higher than average risk of falling into arrears and facing the threat of possession actions.413 It is perhaps unsurprising to learn that, in addition to this, the effects of being in arrears are particularly acute for low-income households.414 For example, Nettleton's research indicated that when low-income households experience problems with debt, they are often forced to "forego necessities such as food and fuel, especially in households with children where parents have been found to prioritize their children's needs over and above their own."
+415 This provides an interesting echo to Warren's argument about the relationships between caring for children are not merely at a greater risk of bankruptcy, but that the effects of debt are more severe in households with

-411. See Hazel Christie, Mortgage Arrears and Gender Inequalities, 15 HOUSING STUD.
+^{411.} See Hazel Christie, Mortgage Arrears and Gender Inequalities, 15 HOUSING STUD.
 877 (2000).

-412. See Nettleton, supra note 63, at 55-56.
+^{412.} See Nettleton, supra note 63, at 55-56.

-414. KEMPSON, supra note 63, at 113-14.
+^{414.} KEMPSON, supra note 63, at 113-14.